dmcclimans/FlickrMetadataDL/Readme.md

 DBeaver can export to other database formats, and can export to CSV (comma-separated-variable) files that can be read by Excel.
 DBeaver is free and open-source.

+<a name="KnownIssues"></a>
+## Known Issues

+1. **Flickr time-out errors**

+    You may experience time-out or other communication errors when the program is downloading data from Flickr.
+The program will attempt to recover from these errors by retrying the commands, but this is not always successful.
+After 3 failed attempts the program will display an error message and stop downloading.

+    About all you can do at this point is repeat the search to see if you can get Flickr to download all of the data.
+In the case of a very large number of photos, you may want to break the search into smaller pieces, either by using the Filter by Date Taken option, or by selecting a subset of Albums.
+You will then end up with multiple database files, which you will can combine using other database tools.

+2. **Settings file moved in version 2.0**

+    In version 2.0 the file that contains the application settings was renamed and moved.
+    If you upgrade from an earlier version you will lose your settings, which will require you to re-authenticate your Flickr accounts.

+    To avoid losing you settings you can manually move your settings file.
+In versions before 2.0 the settings file was named ``FlickrMetadataDLSettings.xml`` and was located in the same folder as the exe file.
+To use this file with version 2.0 or later, rename the file to ``Settings.xml``, and move or copy it to ``C:\Users\<username>\AppData\Roaming\FlickrMetadataDL\``.

 ## License
 FlickrMetadataDL is licensed under the MIT license.
 You may use the FlickrMetadataDL